Portugal’s Food Footprint: How Sustainable Are The Portuguese?

 Does Portugal Have Sustainable Food and Agriculture Systems?

-Together with the fact that a large share of the Portuguese food Footprint is placed outside borders.
+Together with the fact that a large share of the Portuguese food footprint is placed outside borders, it becomes important that governance structures and specific policy interventions at a national and local level go to the top of the country’s food management priorities.

-While food consumption should be a priority sector for intervention to shift unsustainable trends.
-There are holes in urban food policies within Portugal that undermine the country’s ability to take restorative action.
+Moreover, while food consumption should be a priority sector for intervention to shift unsustainable trends, the holes in urban food policies within Portugal undermine the country’s ability to take restorative action.